Transition Finance

 Overview

-44th Unsecured Corporate Bonds
+44th Unsecured Corporate Bond

 Total amount of bonds 10 billion yen